 - UK degree: Bachelor of Arts (BA) International Hospitality Management

-The International Business Administration (IBA) Bachelor degree programme with specialisation in Hospitality Management, combined with the BA (Hons) in International Hospitality Management is aimed at students who are wanting to follow a management career in the service industry, in an internationally focused organisation or enterprise.
+The Hospitality Business Administration (HBA) Bachelor degree programme with specialisation in Hospitality Management, combined with the BA (Hons) in International Hospitality Management is aimed at students who are wanting to follow a management career in the service industry, in an internationally focused organisation or enterprise.
 This unique and demanding degree programme, allowing students to either spend part of their studies in 3 different countries, or just 2, is truly international.
 Whether you follow the standard pathway, or the so-called EuroBA pathway and spend a semester at the University of Brighton, you have the opportunity to earn 2 world recognised and renowned degrees.

 The current Hospitality, Tourism and Leisure sector is looking at branding and sustainability, talent management and strengthening marketing and sales.
 A Wittenborg graduate specialised in Hospitality Management will understand all these issues!

 This degree programme leads to a management career in the exciting profession of hospitality management or tourism.
 Business travel and renewed interest in domestic and foreign tourism is increasing the demand for hospitality managers in hotels, event spaces, and food service companies.
 The double degree in International Hospitality Management will introduce students to the management aspects required to oversee the everyday operations of resorts, gaming venues, and banquet facilities, or the management of specialty event-planning departments of schools, healthcare organizations, and businesses.

 BHM Pathways – ‘Standard’ & ‘EuroBA’ – intensive & flexible

 The BHM programme can be followed in either 3-year ‘fast-track’ (intensive) or slower 4-year modus, and is offered in 3 formats –